 Ishikawa was born in Tokyo in 1977.
 He is a photographer.
 He completed the doctorate course at the Graduate School of Fine Arts, Tokyo University of the Arts.
 He is interested in areas such as anthropology, folklore, etc., and has continued presenting works while travelling to all manner of places from remote regions to cities.
-He won the Photographic Society of Japan Newcomer's Award and the Kodansha Publishing Culture Award for NEW DIMENSION (Akka Art Publishing, Inc.) and POLAR (Little More).
+He won the Photographic Society of Japan Newcomerʼs Award and the Kodansha Publishing Culture Award for NEW DIMENSION (Akka Art Publishing, Inc.) and POLAR (Little More).
 He also won the Ken Domon Award for CORONA (Seidosha).
 He has written many books including Saigo no Bokenka ('The Last Adventurer,' Shueisha) which won the Kaiko Takeshi Non-Fiction Award.
-His latest publications include the photo collections Shiretoko Peninsula (Hokkaido Shimbun) and Svalbard (SUPER LABO), etc. He is currently holding a solo exhibition called "Capturing the Map of Light on this Planet" in Ichihara Lakeside Museum, Chiba (until December 28, 2018).
-He plans to take the exhibition to The Museum of Art, Kochi from March 2018.
+His latest publications include the photo collections Shiretoko Peninsula (Hokkaido Shimbun) and Svalbard (SUPER LABO), etc. He will held a solo exhibition called "Capturing the Map of Light on this Planet" in The Museum of Art, Kochi from April 2018.

 That world and this world, you and me, men and women: the works of Ayano Sudo which have expressed forms shaking those boundaries in the form of portrait photos are decorated with glitter and rhinestone, and their brilliance draws the viewer into the world of the work, sometimes excessively and sometimes subtly, and the boundary between the creator and other people is lost gradually.
 She produces self-portraits as a new mechanism for which the feeling "who on earth are those people appearing in the works?" is born while at the same time the viewers are forced to feel the presence of "themselves."
 She completed a course at Kyoto City University of Arts Graduate School, won the Grand Prize in Canon's New Cosmos of Photography 2014, and is active in Japanese and overseas exhibitions, art fairs, editorials, etc.